Examine the cultural influence of film

 Our faculty cultivates opportunities for you to learn outside the classroom.
 Whether it’s through volunteering, attending local film festivals, or finding an internship that matches your career goals, we will help you strengthen your skills and boost your resume for postgraduate opportunities.

 A minor in Film Studies consists of a minimum of 21 semester credit hours.
-See all program requirements and course descriptions in the Mercer University 2018-19 Catalog.
+See all program requirements and course descriptions in the Mercer University catalog.